gibix/arduino-unoq-dynota/README.md

 - `sketch_loader/` - Arduino sketch with LLEXT loader
 - `bridge_loader/` - Python WebSocket bridge for RPC
 - `.github/` - CI workflow for compilation

+## Zephyr core

+To compile and dynamically load executable files, it is necessary to compile the Zephyr core with additional symbols compared to the official version released by Arduino.
+To keep this example clear, I made a [fork](https://github.com/gibix/ArduinoCore-zephyr).

 ## TODO